 Temporary pause on development in the River Camel Special Area of Conservation

-This is the home page of the project team working on nutrient neutrality in Cornwall.
-It contains background to the project and the latest updates from the project team:
+This is the home page of the team working on nutrient neutrality in Cornwall.
+It contains background on the issue and the latest updates on progress:

 Temporary pause on development in the River Camel Special Area of Conservation